Cookies on this website

 About the Research

-The work ranges from screening human DNA for new mutations, to use of genome editing and single cell transcriptomics to model and analyse the developmental causes of these malformations in mice.
+Using a combination of patient samples and mouse models, we study the causes and developmental origins of craniofacial malformations, particularly those affecting the skull.
+The work ranges from screening human DNA for new mutations, to the use of genome editing and single cell transcriptomics to model and analyse the developmental causes of these malformations in mice.
 Projects on offer would particularly appeal to students interested in genetics, genomics and developmental mechanisms and for whom clinical application is a key motivator.
 There will be particular opportunities to learn core bioinformatics skills, perform single cell analysis, work with iPS cells, and use genome editing to generate and characterise mouse models to understand disease mechanisms.

 Training Opportunities

 You will learn how to use a wide range of web resources to interpret genomic information from human, mouse and other species.
-For experimental work you will be exposed to a wide variety of techniques including cell culture, fluorescence-activated cell sorting (FACS), microscopy, single cell transcriptomics and next generation sequencing, as well as basic molecular biology methodologies for analysing DNA, RNA and protein, all of which are essential for functional characterisation of mutations.
-If working on mice you will obtain your own personal license and undergo training in husbandry and experimental analysis.
+For experimental work, you will be exposed to a wide variety of techniques, including cell culture, fluorescence-activated cell sorting (FACS), microscopy, single cell transcriptomics and next-generation sequencing, as well as basic molecular biology methodologies for analysing DNA, RNA and protein, all of which are essential for functional characterisation of mutations.
+If working on mice, you will obtain your own personal license and undergo training in husbandry and experimental analysis, with opportunities for further training through courses offered via the NMGN at the Mary Lyon Centre at Harwell.

 Acquisition of bioinformatics skills is central to progress in biology, whether applied to genome sequence analysis, single cell transcriptomics, or epigenomics.
-Full support will be available through the WIMM Centre for Computational Biology.
-For clearly defined projects requiring advanced bioinformatics skills there will be the opportunity for more intensive training through the in-house Computational Genomics: Analysis and Training (CGAT) programme.
+Full support will be available through the WIMM Centre for Computational Biology and ongoing collaborations with bioinformatic groups.
+For clearly defined projects requiring advanced bioinformatics skills, there will be the opportunity for more intensive training through the in-house Computational Genomics: Analysis and Training (CGAT) programme.

 Students will be enrolled on the MRC Weatherall Institute of Molecular Medicine DPhil Course, which takes place in the autumn of their first year.
 Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.